kindredresearch/SenseAct/senseact/devices/dxl/README.md

 - Depending on the OS and format, choose the right subfolder.
 For example, for a 64-bit linux platform, `cd linux64`
 - `sudo make uninstall`
 - `cd ~/SenseAct` && `rm -rf senseact/lib/DynamixelSDK`
-- And then run `bash setup_dxl.sh` to reinstall DynamixelSDK.

 If the `lib/DynamixelSDK` directory was removed before `sudo make uninstall`, follow the instructions below:
 - The setup script copies the library file to the root directory to habdle the serial post.
 Hence, we need to remove some files from `/usr/local`.